jackshakil/ecommerce-lightlamp/README.md

-## Decorative Lights ecommerce Website with Razorpay Payment Gateway Integration
+## Decorative Lights ecommerce Website with Razorpay Payment Gateway Integration using Django

 This repository contains the source code for a Decorative Lights Website built using Django, a high-level Python web framework.
 The website serves as an online platform for showcasing and selling a wide range of decorative lights, with the added functionality of accepting payments through the Razorpay payment gateway.